kdwils/blog/content/posts/installing-nginx-ingress-controller-and-cert-manager.md

     - "*.int.kyledev.co"
 {{< /highlight >}}

-Wait for your certificate to become ready.
-Replicated should create the certificate secret in our `go-hello` namespace automatically.
+Wait for your certificate to become ready. `Reflected` should create the certificate secret in our `go-hello` namespace automatically.

 {{< highlight bash >}}
 $ kubectl get cert -n cert-manager